Can

 After a while, smoke machines can get clogged up with

-ash and carbon - a by-product of heating smoke fluid.
+carbon - a natural by-product of heating smoke fluid.
 Smoke fluid

 can be quite a viscous liquid, so it's almost unavoidable that the